raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ## Middlebox Considerations

+\[This whole section needs a rewrite.\]

-Where an application-layer middlebox (e.g., a DNS proxy, forwarder, or session multiplexer) is in the path, care must be taken to avoid inappropriately passing session signaling through the middlebox.
+Where an application-layer middlebox (e.g., a DNS proxy, forwarder, or session multiplexer) is in the path, care must be taken to avoid inappropriately passing DNS Stateful Operations messages through the middlebox.

 In cases where a DSO session is terminated on one side of a middlebox, and then some session is opened on the other side of the middlebox in order to satisfy requests sent over the first DSO session, any such session MUST be treated as a separate session.
-If the middlebox does implement DSO sessions, it MUST handle unrecognized TLVs in the same way as any other DSO implementation as described below in {{unrecognized}}.
+If the middlebox does implement DSO sessions, it MUST handle unrecognized TLVs in the same way as any other DSO implementation as described in {{unrecognized}}.

 This does not
-preclude the use of DSO messages in the presence of an IP-layer middlebox, such as a NAT that rewrites IP-layer and/or transport- layer headers but otherwise preserves the effect of a single session between the client and the server.
-And of course it does not apply to middleboxes that do not implement DNS Stateless Operations.
+preclude the use of DSO messages in the presence of an IP-layer middlebox, such as a NAT that rewrites IP-layer and/or transport-layer headers but otherwise preserves the effect of a single session between the client and the server.
+And of course it applies especially to middleboxes that do not know about DNS Stateful Operations.

-These restrictions do not apply to such middleboxes: since they have no way to understand a DSO message, a pass-through middlebox like the one described in the previous paragraph will pass DSO messages unchanged or drop them (or possibly drop the connection).
+These restrictions definitely apply to such middleboxes: since they have no way to understand a DSO message, a pass-through middlebox like the one described in the previous paragraph will pass DSO messages unchanged or drop them (or possibly drop the connection).